toebeann/BepInEx.SupermarketSimulator/README.md

 >
 > **If a mod tells you to install MelonLoader, it is incompatible with this pack!**
 >
-> Since v1.1 of Supermarket Simulator, MelonLoader is no longer compatible with BepInEx, which means that any mods made for MelonLoader are incompatible with any mods made for BepInEx, and vice versa.
+> Since v1.1 of Supermarket Simulator, MelonLoader is no longer compatible with BepInEx, which means that mods made for MelonLoader are incompatible with mods made for BepInEx.
 Moving forward, we hope that all mod authors for Supermarket Simulator migrate to BepInEx, which the majority already are using.
 >
-> If you do choose to install MelonLoader, BepInEx mods will stop working until you uninstall MelonLoader.
+> If you do choose to install MelonLoader, be aware that any BepInEx mods you have installed will stop working until you uninstall MelonLoader.

 Installing BepInEx mods is generally as simple as opening up their .zip and dragging their contents into the right folder.